 We recommend that you visit the school with your child, either at one of our Open Days, a small group visit or an individual tour.
 These visits are offered throughout the year and are the best way to get a real feel for the school.
 Group visits and tours are available most Tuesday, Wednesday and Thursday mornings, during the term-time.

 We have designed an admissions process that values your child as an individual, is as straightforward as possible and which is stress-free for you as parents.
-As Head of Admissions, I am the first point of contact for all prospective HSW families.
-Please contact me by email or telephone and I look forward to meeting you soon.

 Main Entry Points